henry-berger/henry-berger.github.io/_publications/2024-range.md

 </p>
 {: refdef}

 This paper investigates performance guarantees on coverage-based ergodic exploration methods in environments containing disturbances.
-This is applicable in situations when the exploring robot must content with time-varying challenges, such as wind or moving obstacles.
+This is applicable in situations when the exploring robot must contend with time-varying challenges, such as wind or moving obstacles.
 We formulate ergodic exploration as a game between the controller optimizing for ergodicity and an external disturbance, and then we use reachability analysis to find the optimal controller strategy.

 Once the paper is published, I will add a link to it.